 Tuition fees to study in Italy will differ depending on the university and the course that you choose, so it's important to check with institutions individually to find out about costs.

 Undergraduate courses at public institutions can cost between €900 (£815) and €4,000 (£3,625) per year, with the average working out at around €1,500 (£1,360).
 Annual fees at private universities typically range from €6,000 (£5,440) to €20,000 (£18,135).

 Students from the EU or European Economic Area (EEA) shouldn't have to pay more for courses than Italian citizens, but for other international students, such as those from the UK, the costs may be higher.

 Funding to study in Italy

-The same rules apply to international students as native Italian students when it comes to scholarships and grants.
-All students can apply for them, and they are distributed depending on financial situation and academic merit.
+The same rules apply to international students as Italian students when it comes to scholarships and grants.
+All students can apply for them, with funding distributed depending on an individual's financial situation and academic merit.
 This applies to scholarships, student loans, housing assistance, meal tickets and fee waivers.

 There are different types of funding you can apply for and the international office at your chosen university can help you decide your options.

 It's also worth bearing in mind that Italy is one of the more expensive EU countries, with living expenses in the north considerably higher than in the south.
 However, according to Numbeo, while the cost of living may be 4% higher in Italy than the UK, renting prices are over 24% lower.

 This is good news for international students as universities in Italy don't normally have halls of residence, but will instead offer accommodation services.